coldsofttech/pyawsopstoolkit/README.md

 - `assume_role(role_arn: str, role_session_name: Optional[str] = 'AssumeSession', policy_arns: Optional[list] = None, policy: Optional[Union[str, dict]] = None, duration_seconds: Optional[int] = 3600, tags: Optional[list] = None) -> ISession`:
   Returns the **ISession** object for the assumed role based on the specified parameters.

+#### Properties

+- `credentials`: The object containing AWS credentials, including access key, secret access key, and optional token and expiry.
+- `profile_name`: The name of the AWS profile to be used for authentication.
+- `region_code`: The code representing the AWS region to operate in, e.g., 'us-east-2'.
+Defaults to 'eu-west-1'.

 #### Usage

 ```python